Methodology

 Sample-size rules

 In the weekly GTM index and our machine-readable data feed, salary statistics computed from fewer than 30 disclosed salaries are suppressed at source and never published.
 Statistics based on 30 to 49 data points carry a directional label.
 Statistics based on 50 or more data points are published without qualification.
-Role benchmark cards are guide-anchored blends (see above) and remain available at smaller live samples because the published guide ranges carry the estimate.
-Skill trend statistics in the weekly newsletter require at least 100 mentioning listings.
+Role benchmark cards are guide-anchored blends (see above) and remain available at smaller live samples because the published guide ranges carry the estimate; those cards are labelled as estimates rather than given an N. Skill trend statistics in the weekly newsletter require at least 100 mentioning listings.

 Weekly index snapshots